Adult Child Support and Maintenance

 Who can apply for adult child maintenance?

-An adult child, a parent, or a grandparent can make an application for adult child maintenance or any other person concerned with the care, welfare or development of the child.
+An adult child, a parent, a grandparent or any other person concerned with the care, welfare or development of the child can make an application for adult child maintenance.

 When can adult child maintenance be sought?

-In circumstances such as where the child has severe health issues or remains financially dependent on their parents and/or carers for many years after they are considered an ‘adult.’
+Adult child maintenance can be sought in circumstances where the child has severe health issues, disabilities, or remains financially dependent on their parents and/or carers for many years after they are legally considered to be an ‘adult.’

-In such cases, the child support will have fallen outside the scope of the Child Support Scheme.
+In such cases, the child support liability will fall outside the scope of the Child Support Scheme.
 The Family Law Act (the act) provides options enforcing the liability on parents to contribute to the financial support of the child, even if that child is aged over 18.

 For separated parents, discussing ongoing contributions for the financial support of their adult child or children can be a difficult and contentious conversation.